 The STETC was established on 25 January 2007 to promote broader exchanges and cooperation between the business communities of Tianjin and Singapore.

-Minister for Social and Family Development and Second Minister for National Development Desmond Lee and Tianjin Mayor Zhang Guo Qing are the current Co-Chairmen of STETC.
+Minister for National Development and Minister-in-charge of Social Services Integration Desmond Lee and Tianjin Mayor Liao Guoxun are the current Co-Chairmen of STETC.